Ekaterina Khomyakova: Countryside life

 In addition to the Moscow house, the Khomyakovs owned the Bogucharovo estate in Tula and the Lipitsy estate (now Lipetsy).
 Lipitsy became their favourite retreat.
 On 19 October 1842, Khomyakov wrote to his wife: "What beautiful weather, how clear, how quiet, how sunny!
 The river is frozen and almost completely covered with ice, pure and transparent, like English crystal; the sun during the day and the month at night so and cast it in silver and gold, and in the middle of the stream runs blue, blue, like Alpine lakes...
 Here you would admire your Lipitsy!
 Perfect Georgia!
 After his wife's death, Khomyakov recalled Lipitsy in a letter to Y. F. Samarin: Katya loved it even more than I did; she said she would not give it up for Richmond, which was her favourite place abroad" (Ekaterina Mikhailovna was travelling with her husband in Germany, France and Great Britain in the summer of 1847).

 They also visited the North Caucasus, Kislovodsk, many times on holiday.
 Their daughter Ekaterina Alekseevna later founded the Holy Trinity Serafimovsky convent near Pyatigorsk in 1907.

 Legacy

 The preserved correspondence of Ekaterina Mikhailovna includes 779 letters to brothers, sisters and other relatives.
 Of these, only a small number of letters of historical and literary interest have been published.
 The rest of the letters are devoted to Ekaterina Mikhailovna's everyday life, and references to major figures in the history of Russian culture are incidental.
-Letters dedicated to N. V. Gogol, excerpts of which were published in 1952 in the 58th volume of Literary Heritage — Pushkin.
+Excerpts of her letters dedicated to N. V. Gogol were published in 1952 in the 58th volume of Literary Heritage — Pushkin.
 Lermontov.
 Gogol.